On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook. These all have numerous security advantages

 https://

-part when visting a website to prevent sslstrip attacks.
+part of the URL when visting a website to prevent sslstrip attacks.
 Make sure

 that the padlock icon is displayed in the address bar.
-Install HTTPS
+Enable HTTPS-only mode in your browser.